The latest grant opportunities for UK businesses and research organisations.

 Funding available: Up to €4 million

-Deadline: 21 May 2025 for the Open strand and 29 October 2025 for the Challenges strand
+Deadline: 29 October 2025 for the Challenges strand

-EIC Pathfinder offers grants to UK startups and scaleups looking to perform R&D to validate early-stage, potentially ground-breaking innovations (TRL 1-2).
+EIC Pathfinder offers grants to UK startups and scaleups looking to perform R&D to validate early-stage, potentially ground-breaking innovations: Technology Readiness Level (TRL) 1-2.

 Like Accelerator, Pathfinder has two strands:

-- Open – Grants of up to €3 million for consortia featuring at least 3 independent organisations from different EU member states and associated countries
+- Open – Grants of up to €3 million for consortia featuring at least three independent organisations from different EU member states and associated countries.
+The Open strand is currently closed, but will likely reopen again in the coming months.

 - Challenges – up to €4 million for single applicants and small consortia whose R&D aligns with specific themes